KidRated.com is listed by the kidSAFE Seal Program.

 Speed or cruise down the River Thames

-Whizz along the Thames on an exhilarating Thamesjet boat ride, admiring London’s magnificent landmarks as you speed along the river.
+Whizz along the Thames on an exhilarating boat ride with Thames Rockets, admiring London’s magnificent landmarks as you speed along the river.
 Or opt for a more relaxing trip with a City Cruises experience – you can simply enjoy the sightseeing or pair the trip with a delightful afternoon tea.

 Prices: from £45